Face Recognition

 Implementation Flow

-• Update the presence timer and render the name with elapsed time on screen.
+• Update the visibility timer in memory and render the name with elapsed time on screen.

-• Use w to rename an ID and d to delete the record and artifacts.
+• Use w to rename an ID and d to delete the record, photos, and logs.

 What Is Stored

-• known_faces.pkl stores the list of people and their encodings.
+• known_faces.pkl stores person names and their encoding lists.

 • faces/<user_id>/main.jpg stores the main profile photo.

-• Additional face snapshots can be saved inside each user folder.
+• Additional face snapshots can be kept inside each user folder.

 • Deleting an ID removes the database entry, photos, and related logs.